Pair found guilty in anti-Arab beating of Ontario father, family says act showed 'darkest side of humanity' | CBC News

 Abu Marzouk was rushed to a Toronto trauma centre, where almost immediately, he was taken into surgery and put on a breathing tube.
 Attar previously told CBC News surgeons "removed a part of his skull" to stop the bleeding.

-The group says families are often left grappling with physical, mental, social and financial difficulties long after such incidents and is calling for the federal government to create a national support fund for victims of hate-motivated crimes.
+The group said families are often left grappling with physical, mental, social and financial difficulties long after such incidents and called for the federal government to create a national support fund for victims of hate-motivated crimes.

 Asked if it was disappointed the pair wasn't convicted of attempted murder, the council added it will be reviewing the decision and will have more to say after that.

-Ibrahim Hindy, imam at the Dar al-Tawheed mosque, where both families pray, told reporters said he was happy to hear from the judge a recognition of how "heinous" and "hateful" the attack was.
+Ibrahim Hindy, imam at the Dar al-Tawheed mosque where both families pray, told reporters said he was happy to hear from the judge recognize the attack as "heinous" and "hateful."

 "I hope that both of those things are reflected in sentencing so that these families can finally get some closure and can get some semblance of justice.